Provides District youth ages 14 to 24 with enriching and constructive summer work experiences.

-Unemployment insurance is a federal-state program that provides temporary benefits to workers who become unemployed through no fault of their own, and who are able and available for work.
+Unemployment insurance is a federal-state program that provides temporary benefits to workers who become unemployed through no fault of their own, and who are able an

-The following job openings are among the many currently listed with the Department Employment Services Job Bank, as of July 23, 2014.
+The following job openings are among the many currently listed with the Department Employment of Services Job Bank, as August 2, 2016.